abdimalikovdiyorbek/business-card/README.md

 - CSS

 ## Key Takeaways
-- I recommend to see the card in a minimzed window (like boxed window) for better view but full-sized view is also great
+- I recommend to see the card in a minimized window (like boxed window) for better view but full-sized view is also great